 Committees and subcommittees must receive permission by majority vote of the House to meet while the House is in session.
-Even if permitted to meet, no committee may meet in the House chamber while the House is in session (Rule 4, sec.
+Even if permitted to meet, a committee may not meet in the House chamber while the House is in session (Rule 4, sec.
 9).